jacobgb24/gog-galaxy-dolphin/README.md

 macOS: `~/Library/Application Support/GOG.com/Galaxy/plugins/installed`

-Restart GOG, Go to settings -> Add games and friends -> connect platforms.
+Restart GOG, Go to Settings -> Integrations.
 Click connect for each platform and follow the instructions presented in the window.

 #### Manual Config